Consensys/doc.goquorum/docs/HowTo/Configure/GenesisOptions.md

 }
 ```

-## Contract code size:
+## Contract code size

 GoQuorum allows operators of blockchains to increase maximum contract code size of accepted smart contracts
 via the genesis block.
 The GoQuorum default is currently increased to `32kb` from Ethereum's default `24kb`
 contract code size.
 This is configurable up to `128kb` by adding `maxCodeSize` to the config section of the genesis file:

 ``` json
 "config": {